sdsc-hpc-training-org/basic_skills/basic_linux_skills_expanse/README.md

 ```
 There are several things to notice in the above listing: the first column of data is information about the file "permissions\", which controls who can see/read/modify what files (`r`=read, `w`=write,`x`=execute,`-`=no permission); the next 2 columns are the username and groupID; the 3rd and 4th columns are the size and date.
 This is discussed in more detail in the [Permissions](#permissions) section below.
 Also, note that two files have `dots` for their names: in unix the "dot" is a component of a filename.
 When working with filenames, a leading dot is the prefix of a "hidden" file, a file that an `ls` will not normally show.
 But also, the single dot, `.` represents the current working directory, and the double dots, `..` represent the directory above.
 You use these as arguments to unix commands dealing with directories.

+There are simple Linux commands to create and remove directories, and to populate the directories.
-To create directories, use the `mkdir`, make directory command:
+To create a directory, use the `mkdir`, make directory command:
 ```
 [username@login02 ~]$ mkdir testdir
 [username@login02 ~]$ ls -l